20499 - RETAIL BANK MANAGEMENT

 - Define the main scope and content.

-- Recognize its core aspects relevant to the market and its development, with a particular focus on digital banking.
+- Recognize its core aspects relevant to the market and its development.

 - Outline the competition (incumbents versus fintech companies).